- Home

 Induction phase

 A drug called all-trans retinoic acid (ATRA) is the main type of induction treatment.
-It’s not a chemotherapy drug, but it may be given with chemotherapy.
+ATRA is not a chemotherapy drug, but it may be given with chemotherapy.

 ATRA makes immature promyelocyte cells mature, so they are no longer leukaemia cells.
-It is taken as a tablet.
-People with APML are also treated with arsenic trioxide.
-This is given daily, through a drip into a vein.
+It is taken as a tablet (orally).

 Induction with ATRA and arsenic trioxide is usually given over 5–6 weeks.
 You will have regular echocardiography (ECG tracing of the heart) and blood tests to monitor your full blood count and the levels of minerals in the blood.

-In most people with APML, treatment with ATRA and arsenic trioxide leads to a remission.
+In most people with APML, treatment with ATRA and arsenic trioxide leads to remission.
 Some people with high white cell counts may also need intravenous chemotherapy.
-Samples of your bone marrow may be tested for a genetic change known as PML-RARA.
+Samples of your bone marrow will be tested for a gene change known as PML-RARA.
 This can help doctors work out whether you are in remission.

 Consolidation phase